Wakefield and Tetley Trust

 • Geographic restriction is absolute: Only apply if beneficiaries live or work in Tower Hamlets, Southwark, or the City of London.
 This is a strict eligibility requirement.

-• Core costs welcome: Unlike many funders, the Trust explicitly welcomes applications for core costs including salaries and running costs, particularly for organizations working with marginalised communities under financial stress.
+• Core costs welcome: Unlike many funders, the Trust explicitly welcomes applications for core costs including salaries and running costs, particularly for organisations working with marginalised communities under financial stress.

-• Grassroots focus: The Trust particularly encourages applications from grassroots organizations with income under £500,000 - smaller local organizations are well-positioned to apply.
+• Grassroots focus: The Trust particularly encourages applications from grassroots organisations with income under £500,000 - smaller local organisations are well-positioned to apply.

 • Pre-application contact encouraged: The Trust offers informal conversations before applications open - use this opportunity to discuss fit and get guidance.